alrs/swift-drive-prep/README.md

 # swift-drive-prep

-This python script requires the Debian "xfsprogs" and "gdisk" packages.
+This python script requires the following binaries:

+* egrep
+* mkfs.xfs
+* mount
+* partprobe
+* sgdisk
+* which